 To support content experiences, brands can have the flexibility to choose between a decoupled, headless, or hybrid content management for eCommerce.
 With these options, adding new experiences and projects is limitless—whether that involves building a website in a new language to reach customers in different markets, or creating a mobile app to offer a modern digital experience.

 A headless CMS works especially well for single-page applications (SPAs) like eCommerce.
 Meanwhile, a decoupled approach favors content-heavy websites that allow for rapid design iteration.
 This means greater control levels and the ability to push content to any device, no matter if shoppers are online, in an app, using wearables or consuming content elsewhere.
 Together, utilizing a hybrid approach that takes the best of headless and decoupled, businesses can easily support both an eCommerce and content- or video-rich experience.

 Key features and benefits of Brightspot for eCommerce brands

 With the pandemic changing the ways consumers shop for good, eCommerce brands have an opportunity to come out on top through delivering a seamless, personalized omnichannel customer experience like never before.
 By understanding content’s role, putting a CMS at the center, operationalizing content, and utilizing hybrid headless technology, businesses today can build an effective eCommerce strategy that fosters loyal brand advocates.

-The Brightspot Content Business Platform is built to help eCommerce companies succeed.
+Brightspot CMS is built to help eCommerce companies succeed.
 Key Brightspot eCommerce features that benefit brands include: